-There are many risks and opportunities associated with the CSO Master Plan due to the complexity of the project that need to be tracked and managed.
-See the 2023 CSO Background document (Appendix A) for further risks associated with the CSO Master Plan.
+There are many risks and opportunities associated with the CSO Master Plan due to the complexity of the program that need to be tracked and managed.
+The 2024 CSO Background document (Appendix A) outlines further risks associated with the CSO Master Plan.